-The idea that alcohol destroys brain cells dates back at least as far as the temperance campaigners of the early nineteenth century, who wanted all alcoholic drinks banned.
-It has no basis in scientific fact.
+The idea that alcohol destroys brain cells dates back at least as far as the temperance campaigners of

 Samples from alcoholics and non-alcoholics show no significant difference in either the overall number or the density of neurons between the two groups.
 Many other studies have shown that moderate drinking can in fact help cognition.
 A study in Sweden showed that more brain cells are grown in mice that are given alcohol.